enso-org/enso/docs/semantics/modules.md

 Modules can be imported into the current scope by using the `import` statement.
 To import a module, one must provide it's full qualified path.
 A qualified path of a module is a number of `.`-separated segments, where:

-1. The first segment is the name of the project.
+1. The first segment is the name of the project in which the module is located.
 2. The following segments are the names of directories between `src` and the source file being imported.
 3. The last segment is the name of the source file, with the `.enso` extension